 It’s no surprise that water management is a key area of focus for agritech.
 The goal of optimising water management has led to the creation of many agritech solutions, such as Farmbot Monitoring Solutions.
-Farmbot (of which I am Managing director) is a remote water monitoring IoT technology that provides real-time visibility of agricultural water supplies to farming operations across Australia.
+Farmbot (of which I am Managing director) is a remote water monitoring IoT technology that provides near real-time visibility of agricultural water supplies to farming operations across Australia.
 In addition to the ability to remotely monitor water levels, trends and alerts, farmers can remotely monitor water flow, pressure and rainfall, and soon a variety of other functionality like operate pumps, cameras, gates and other machinery remotely.
 All of these things are done to enhance an operation’s productivity and sustainability and powered by satellite connectivity, which is vital for its use in many of Australia’s remote rural communities.

 For large rural holdings this can mean a reduction in thousands of kilometres of driving per week, in turn creating a positive environmental and cost impact, with a reduction in carbon emissions, wear and tear on vehicles, infrastructure and material reduction in occupational health and safety risks.

 Some of the best agritech solutions utilise existing tools and technology and repackage them to solve farmers’ problems.
 Farmbot is a typical example of this, using technologies such as IoT and satellite communications to support agritech capabilities.

 The future of Australian agriculture lies with agritech